adammurdoch/model-experiments/declaring-software-type.md

 # Declaring the software type

-There are several different aspects that make up the "type" of software produced by a project:
+The "type" of software produced by a project is made up of several aspects:

 - How is the software intended to be used?
     - Is it a CLI application?
 A web app?
 A network service?
 A library?
 A Gradle plugin?